 49. On a US Navy submarine using the ‘emergency blow activator’, or ‘chicken switch,’ is the last resort in emergency situations.
 Throwing the switch immediately blasts large volumes of compressed air into all of a submarine’s ballast tanks, bringing the boat to the surface as quickly as possible.

 50. In 1955, Quaker Oats gave away free land deeds as part of a cereal promotion.
-Participants could mail in their cereal box to redeem a plot of land sized 1-inch x 1-inch in a gold-rush region of Canada.
+Participants could mail in their cereal box to redeem a plot of land which was just 1-inch x 1-inch sized in a gold-rush region of Canada.